gorbatenkomv/Portfolio/tariffs/README.md

-<p> Predictive model of customer behavior.
-The model classifies the customer and offer an option of a new tariff for mobile operator. </p>
+<p> Сlassification model of customer behavior.
+The model defines the customer’s preferences and suggests an option of a new tariff for mobile operator. </p>